8bitbubsy/ft2-clone/README.md

 # Improvements over original DOS version
 - The channel resampler/mixer uses floating-point arithmetics for less errors, and has a high-quality interpolation option (8-point and 16-point windowed-sinc)
-- The sample loader supports WAV/FLAC/AIFF samples.
+- The sample loader supports FLAC/AIFF samples and more WAV types than original FT2.
 It will also attempt to tune the sample (finetune and rel. note) to its playback frequency on load.
 - It contains a new "Trim" feature, which will remove unused stuff to potentially make the module smaller
 - Drag n' drop of modules/samples
 - The waveform display in the sample editor shows peak based data when zoomed out